digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

 control.
 [14]_ Use `make help` to view the currently supported tasks.
 The `Makefile` itself is intended to be implicit documentation of how each of these steps is performed.
-By default, `make` also prints any commands it executes to `stdout` and this can also help familiarize new developers to how the dev-loop is structured.
+By default, `make` also prints any commands it executes to `stdout` and this can also help familiarize new developers with how the dev-loop is structured.
 If your team is unfamiliar with Make, at the end of this guide [15]_, we have documented the Make features used in the current Makefile with links to additional documentation.